fflewddur/hola/README.md

 # Requirements

 Hola requires Java 8 or higher.
 It handles logging via SLF4J, so the slf4j-api.jar must also be in your Hola-enabled project's class path.

+# License

+Hola is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.